ga-wdi-exercises/hangman/readme.md

 * If not, the number of turns left is decremented.
 * NOTE: No images are required!

-#### Bonus
+#### Bonuses

+Feel free to take on any/all of these!

+* Show each letter as it's guessed.
 * All 26 letters are shown and can be clicked on.
   * When the user clicks a letter, it is grayed out and rendered unclickable for the rest of the game.
 * Create a visual representation of the hangman (e.g., stick figure).
 * Have the game randomly pick a word from a dictionary.
 This means the user would not have to submit a word at the start of the game.
 * Add a timer to the game.